Skip to main content

 For the dreamers with their eyes to the sky, winter in Tasmania offers an unparalleled opportunity for stargazing.
 The island’s longer, darker nights paired with crisp, clear air create the perfect conditions for seeing the Milky Way and the Southern Lights.
 On chilly nights the warmth of Tasmania’s unofficial uniform, the puffer jacket (known as a Tasmanian tuxedo), and a thermos of something hot in hand will keep you comfortable.
 And don’t forget to bring a camera.

 Port Arthur is a great place for stargazing.
-After exploring the convict history of Turrakana /Tasman Peninsula, treat yourself to a stay at NRMA Port Arthur Holiday Park.
-Soak in a private outdoor bath under the stars and enjoy a wood-fired pizza from the onsite oven.
+After exploring the convict history of Turrakana /Tasman Peninsula, treat yourself to a stay at NRMA Port Arthur Holiday Park to take in the twinkling sky while taking advantage of the onsite wood-fired pizza oven.
 For a more rustic experience, stargaze with the sheep at Curringa Farm in central Tasmania.
-As night descends, enjoy your BBQ hamper and finish the night roasting marshmallows and sipping hot chocolate by the firepit Or, head to Cataract Gorge in Launceston to get that little bit closer to the stars on a scenic chairlift ride at night to catch air-mazing views of the twinkling sky.
+Or, head to Cataract Gorge in Launceston to get that little bit closer to the sky on a scenic chairlift ride to catch air-mazing views.
+Winter closing time is 4.30pm with last rides at 4.15pm.

 Cosy indoor adventures

 If the cold gets the best of you, Tasmania has plenty of indoor activities to keep the family entertained.
-Embrace your inner pirate at the Low Head Pilot Station Maritime Museum, where a treasure hunt through 13 rooms of fascinating displays awaits.
+Embrace your inner ship's caption (or pirate) at Low Head Pilot Station Maritime Museum, where you can handle a ship's helm, sound the foghorn, send Morse Code and more.
 Take a behind-the-scenes tour of the Theatre Royal, Australia’s oldest working theatre, to discover the stories of its colorful past and the famous performers who have graced its stage.
-For something a little spookier, kids can join the Operation Ghost Hunt: Kids Battalion experience with Tasmania’s Most Haunted.
-This holiday activity recruits young paranormal investigators to uncover the secrets of “Old Jack”, a mischievous ghostly warden at Hobart’s Anglesea Barracks.
+Curious for something a little creepier with the clan?
+Join a ghost tour or paranormal investigation with Tasmania’s Most Haunted at haunted sites in Hobart and New Norfolk.

 Need to quench a hungry belly?
-Harbour Lights Cafe on Hobart’s waterfront serves a one-of-a-kind curried scallop calzone filled with scallops in a mild curry sauce, garlic, cream, and Tassie white wine, all encased in a crispy pizza pocket.
-A delicious twist on the iconic Tasmanian scallop pie.
-Nestled along the picturesque eastern coastline, the River Mouth Cafe in Scamander offers sunrise breakfast on the beachfront for a glowing start to the day.
+Harbour Lights Cafe on Hobart’s waterfront serves handmade pasta and pizzas, plus ocean-fresh seafood including the iconic winter staple: the Tasmanian scallop pie.
+Nestled along the picturesque eastern coastline, the River Mouth Cafe in Scamander offers uninterrupted ocean views of the sunrise for a glowing start to the day.

 Where will the Off Season take you?